rsyslog/rsyslog/source/concepts/queues.rst

 Not all queues necessarily support the full set of queue configuration parameters, because not all are applicable.
 For example, disk queues always have exactly one worker thread.
-This cannot be overriden by configuration parameters.
+This cannot be overridden by configuration parameters.
 Tries to do so are ignored.

 Queue Modes